chhhydroinformatics/testrepo/README.md

 # testrepo
-This repository is a test
+This repository is a test.
+The readme should provide an overview of what is included in the repository.